Kim Kardashian Allegedly ‘Disappointed’ With Surrogate’s Birthing Plans, Worried She Might Miss Baby’s Birth

 Kim Kardashian is welcoming her third child soon but the reality star is reportedly not happy about one thing.
-The Keeping Up With The Kardashians star and her rapper husband is allegedly “disappointed” about their surrogate’s choice of birthing place.
+The Keeping Up With The Kardashians star and her rapper husband are allegedly “disappointed” about their surrogate’s choice of birthing place.

 According to Life & Style magazine, the 37-year-old KKW Beauty owner is upset with her surrogate’s decision to go against her plans on where to deliver the baby.
 The outlet claimed that Kim and Kanye’s surrogate insists on giving birth in a hospital around San Diego, California.